- Department: History

 None

-Students will complete a 2,000-word essay for formative assessment, due in week 6 or 7 of the autumn term, for which they will receive an individual tutorial.
-They will then submit a 4,000-word assessed essay for summative assessment in week 2 of the spring term.
+Students will complete a 2,000-word formative essay, due in week 6 of Autumn term.
+They will then submit a 4,000-word assessed essay for summative assessment in week 2 of Spring term.

-For further details about assessed work, students should refer to the Statement of Assessment for Taught Postgraduate Programmes.
+For further details about assessed work, students should refer to the Taught Masters Degrees Statement of Assessment.

-Following their formative assessment task, students will receive written feedback consisting of comments and a mark within 10 working days of submission.
-They will also receive verbal feedback at an individual tutorial.
-All students are encouraged, if they wish, to discuss the feedback on their formative work during their tutor’s student hours.
+Following their formative assessment, students will receive oral feedback at a one-to-one meeting with their tutor and written feedback consisting of comments and a mark within 10 working days of submission.
+Tutors are also available in their student hours to discuss formative assessment.
 For more information, see the Statement on Feedback.

 For the summative assessment task, students will receive their provisional mark and written feedback within 20 working days of the submission deadline.
-Supervisors are available during student hours for follow-up guidance if required.
-For more information, see the Statement of Assessment for Taught Postgraduate Programmes.
+The tutor will then be available during student hours for follow-up guidance if required.
+For more information, see the Statement of Assessment.

 For term time reading, please refer to the module VLE site.
 Before the course starts, we encourage you to look at the following items of preliminary reading: